 The developer has responded to some of these complaints, and customer service is reportedly responsive (some users cite sub-hour response times).
 But the pattern of billing complaints is consistent enough that it needs to be treated as a real risk, not an edge case.

-Before you sign up: Check whether you are subscribing through the app (Apple/Google handles billing) or through the Dr. Muscle website directly.
-App-store subscriptions are much easier to cancel — you cancel through your Apple or Google account settings, not through Dr. Muscle.
+Before you sign up: Check if you subscribing through the app (Apple/Google handles billing) or through the Dr. Muscle website directly.
+App-store subscriptions are much easier to cancel. you cancel through your Apple or Google account settings, not through Dr. Muscle.
 Direct billing subscriptions require cancellation through Dr. Muscle, and that’s where the complaints cluster.

 If you subscribe directly: set a calendar reminder to cancel before your renewal date.
 Screenshot your cancellation confirmation.
 Don’t rely on email alone.